Workplace manual handling accidents

 Essentially anyone employed in a warehouse, factory, farm, building site, care home, storage facility or in the occupational capacity of a delivery driver/courier to name but a few are perceived to be at more latent threat from picking up a manual handling injury, chiefly due to their positions calling for constant and repetitive lifting actions.
 Yet having said that – and as we pointed out earlier – it’s not altogether unheard of for office staff to succumb to a manual handling accident.

-I see.
-In that case what UK employment sectors are most prone, workforce-wise to suffering manual handling injuries?
+What employment sectors are most prone to manual handling injuries?

 Well, according to figures from RIDDOR (for 2013/14), the health and social care industry rates as the highest in terms of numbers of employees having suffered manual handling injuries during that specific period in question; figuratively accounting for some 3,770 incidents.